What Is Hair Texturizing? How To Take Care Of Texturized Hair?

 There is a minor difference between a texturizer and a relaxer, which can be quite confusing.
 Both contain chemicals that lead to hair texture variation.
 The only difference lies in the time factor.

 The purpose of a texturizer is to loosen the curls to some extent and not straighten them.
-Texturizers release the tight curls into waves and make it easier to comb your hair.
+Texturizers release the tight curls into waves and make brushing your hair easier.
 A relaxer will straighten your hair completely.
 Relaxers contain sodium hydroxide that alters the pH of your hair, making it straight and sleek.

 The damage caused by a relaxer is much higher than by a texturizer.
 A texturizer contains botanical ingredients that are smeared on your hair for 5 to 10 minutes.
 Relaxers are typically left on your hair for 15 to 20 minutes and need to be processed by a neutralizer and a conditioner.
 These heavily loaded chemicals in a relaxer may cause permanent damage to your curls if done on a regular basis.